The Adventures of Luther Arkwright: Collected editions

+Sequels

+In 1999, Dark Horse Comics published Talbot's sequel to Luther Arkwright, called Heart of Empire: The Legacy of Luther Arkwright.

+A third story, The Legend of Luther Arkwright, was published in the UK in July 2022 by Jonathan Cape.
+The much delayed American edition by Dark Horse Comics was released in for December 2024.

 In other media

 Audio adaptation

 In 2005, The Adventures of Luther Arkwright was made into a full-cast, three-CD audio adventure by Big Finish Productions, starring David Tennant (cast near the time of the CD's release as the Tenth Doctor in Doctor Who) and Paul Darrow (Avon in Blake's 7).